-Language preference - Dual Stream and Bilingual Schools
+Language preference -Bilingual Schools

-Where a school can offer more than one language stream (for example a dual stream school), parents can express a preference for a particular stream on the application form.
+Where a school can offer more than one language stream parents can express a preference for a particular stream on the application form.
 However, the admitting authority does not offer a place in a particular language stream only a place in the relevant year group at that school.
 Any language preferences should be discussed with the school once a place is offered.